MAPSuio/UPC-H14/war/problem.md

 2. The player flips the opponents cards from the table and puts them in his own stack the same way

 ### Example
-Your stack is `4, 1, 2, 3, 3, 8, 7` (`4` being the next card you will draw)
+Your stack is `4, 1, 2, 3, 3, 8, 7` (`4` being the next card you will draw).

-Mikes stack is `4, 3, 2, 1, 2`
+Mike's stack is `4, 3, 2, 1, 2`.

 In the first round both you and Mike put down a `4`, making it a draw.
-Then you both put down three cards face down each on the table.
+Then you put three cards face down on the table each.

 In the second round you put down a `3` and Mike put down a `2`, i.e. you win the round.